sks2141/SpaceOddity/README.txt

 		- Performance Testing: Honestly, I did not get enough time to benchmark my code performance.

 		- UI Presentation : This can make the algorithm more resourceful and  better user experience.
 With the current implementation, due to the synchronity of algorithm, using Deferred execution or Async-await processing did not sound justifiable to me.

-	- General:
-		- This assignment reminded me of "Space Odyssey 2001" movie and the song "Space Oddity" by David Bowie.
-Hence, the name of the solution.

-		- Imagining that if I ever live such a life and if this application was the requirement to the Buy/Sell business, I would definitely incorporate some of the 'Current' Thoughts and distribute the app to fellow merchants and other consumers.
-This will help get feedbacks, to derive a better product.